python/mypy/docs/source/type_inference_and_annotations.rst

 Here, the type of ``rs`` is set to ``List[int]``.

-Disabling type checks
+Silencing type errors
 *********************

 You might want to disable type checking on specific lines, or within specific files in your codebase.
-To do that, you can use a ``type: ignore`` comment.
+To do that, you can use a ``# type: ignore`` comment.

 For example, say that the web framework that you use now takes an integer argument to ``run()``, which starts it on localhost on that port.
 Liks so: